exercism/problem-specifications/CONTRIBUTING.md

 * Do the same as when [porting an exercise](#porting-an-exercise-to-another-language-track).
-  Reference the PR in x-common if it hasn't been merged yet, this **must not** be merged until the exercism/x-common PR is merged.
+  Reference the PR in problem-specifications if it hasn't been merged yet, this **must not** be merged until the exercism/problem-specifications PR is merged.

 ## Track Anatomy